Raymond Knops: National career

 Knops has served as a member of the House of Representatives from 11 October 2005 to 30 November 2006, from 1 March 2007 to 17 June 2010, from 7 September 2010 to 26 October 2017 and again since 31 March 2021.
 He returned as a parliamentarian in 2007 as the Fourth Balkenende cabinet had been sworn in, as well as in 2010 as the successor of Ab Klink, who had resigned his seat.
 In the 2021 election, Knops was returned to the House of Representatives as the outgoing State Secretary for the Interior and Kingdom Relations.
 In the House of Representatives, he focuses his work on matters of political asylum policy and defence.

 Knops was appointed State Secretary at the Ministry of the Interior and Kingdom Relations under Minister Kajsa Ollongren in the Third Rutte cabinet on 26 October 2017.
 From 1 November 2019 until 14 April 2020, he was Acting Minister of the Interior and Kingdom Relations due to Ollongren's extended medical leave of absence.
 He then returned as a State Secretary and was succeeded on 10 January 2022 by Alexandra van Huffelen as the Fourth Rutte cabinet was installed.

 There had been speculation Knops would be Minister of Defence in the Fourth Rutte cabinet after similar speculation in 2017.
 However, during the 2021–2022 cabinet formation process, the ministry was awarded to Ollongren of the Democrats 66 party.
-In February 2023 he left the House of Representatives.
+In February 2023, he left the House of Representatives to become a lobbyist for The Netherlands Industries for Defence & Security.

+He became "manure scout" in November 2024, assisting agriculture minister Femke Wiersma in mitigating a manure surplus.
+Knops was tasked with investigating whether more permits could be granted to increase the manure handling capacity.